openstate/poliscoops/docs/index.rst

    changes

-Using the Open Raadsinformatie API
+Using the Open Wob API
 ----------------------------------

 .. toctree::